 To make good sparkling wines, producers need a high-acid, low-alcohol base juice coupled with delicate flavors that will not cover the expression of autolytic aromas.
 The Burgundian duo of Chardonnay and Pinot Noir has proven to be ideal for that.
 However, these grapes achieve the right level of acidity only in cold climates whereas Argentina’s vineyards are generally warm and dry.
 It took great effort to find suitable sites for planting these grapes for sparkling wine production, but they found them in the Andes foothills and southern Patagonia.

 Argentina has 5.853 hectares of Chardonnay, making it the second-most planted white grape in the country.
-Its largest concentration can be found in Mendoza, although those with the right acidity to make sparkling wine come from colder sub zones, such as the southern Rio Negro, Lujan de Cuyo (Mendoza’s high-altitude area) and the Uco Valley.
+Its largest concentration can be found in Mendoza, although those with the right acidity to make sparkling wine come from colder sub zones, such as the southern Rio Negro, Lujan de Cuyo and the Uco Valley (Mendoza’s highest elevation vineyards).

 Pinot Noir, on the other hand, represents only 1% of Argentina’s vineyards with 1.992,7 hectares, most of them in Mendoza and the southern Nequen, Rio Negro, and Chubut, all Patagonian regions.
 It is mainly used to add body, colour and depth to the blend.